By extending the growing season, greenhouse growing enables the cultivation of organic, pesticide-free produce all year round.

 In contrast, the detached greenhouse can be placed almost anywhere, making them usable for commercial and non-commercial use alike.
 Lastly, gutter connected greenhouses are used by commercial growers because you can attach multiple greenhouses together.

-The structure, flooring, and coverings can each be made from a combination of materials, each changing the effectiveness of your greenhouse.
+The structure, flooring, and greenhouse coverings can each be made from a combination of materials, each changing the effectiveness of your greenhouse.
 Plants are only as strong as their greenhouse, making it important for you to use the right building materials for an environment your plants will thrive in.

 Typical flooring materials for a greenhouse are concrete, porous concrete, gravel, and dirt.
 Flooring material affects both your greenhouse’s heat efficiency and light transmission.